About our Private and Group Lessons at GISC

 Who can sign up at what age

-Generally every child, starting at age 5, with some exceptions.
+Generally every child, no younger than age 5, with some exceptions.

-From my experience, children under the age of 5 often do not have the qualifications (coordination, focus, passion, and endurance) to take piano lessons successfully.
-Those few that are successful usually have a parent who knows how to play or an other qualified person helping them practice.
+From my experience, most children under the age of 5 don’t have the qualifications (coordination, focus, passion, and endurance) to take piano lessons successfully.
+Those that are successful usually have a parent who knows how to play or an other qualified person helping them practice.

-However, if you think your child under the age of 5 is ready , I am more than happy to offer a free audition.
+However, if you think your child under the age of 5 is ready, we are happy to give it a try.
 After all, I would hate to turn down the next Mozart, just because of age limitations.

 Time slots are limited